 Federal PLUS Loan: Must File a FAFSA to be considered.

 Parent PLUS Loan: When undergraduate students need funding beyond the Stafford or Perkins Loan, parents may need to consider the PLUS Loan.
 A Parent PLUS loan is in the parent's name.
 If a parent takes out the loan for the fall/ spring semesters, two equal payments will be disbursed; once the second disbursement is credited to the student's account (usually January), repayment on the loan will then begin.
 If Parents are denied the Parent PLUS Loan, an additional Unsubsidized Stafford Loan can be credited to the student's account.
 For students with less than 60 credits,$4,000 can be credited in an unsubsidized Stafford loan; for students with more than 60 credits, $5,000 can be credited in an unsubsidized Stafford loan.
 To apply, please visit www.studentloans.gov and complete your Master Promissory Note and Entrance Counseling.
-You can log on using your 4-digit FAFSA PIN number.
-If you need to request a copy of your PIN Number, please visit www.pin.ed.gov.
+You can log on using your FSA ID.
+If you need to request a copy of your ID, please visit www.fsaid.ed.gov

 Summer Stafford Loans